jpragey/matcher4cl/README.md

 Status
 ======

-Matcher4cl is still in an 'everything can (if necessary) change' status, like Ceylon itself:
+Matcher4cl is still in an 'everything can (but only if necessary) change' status.

- - Ceylon has a few features under developpment (metaprogramming, annotations) that may impact Matcher4cl;
- - Matcher4cl is young.

 I expect to stabilize it roughly when Ceylon 1.0 is out.

 Licence